-Looking for novels set in Paris to inspire your coming Paris trip?
-Here’s a good list of classics and contemporary books that take place in Paris.
+Are you looking for novels about Paris to inspire your coming trip?
+Here’s a good list of classics and contemporary fiction books about Paris.

 1. A Moveable Feast – Ernest Hemingway

-A memoir of one of the great literary golden ages, Hemingway’s chronicle of Paris in the roaring twenties, unites the stories of two of the 20th century’s greatest writers: Ernest Hemingway and F. Scott Fitzgerald.
+This list of the best books about Paris can only start with A Memorable Feast by Ernest Hemingway.
+A memoir of one of the great literary golden ages, Hemingway’s chronicle of Paris in the Roaring Twenties unites the stories of two of the 20th century’s greatest writers: Ernest Hemingway and F. Scott Fitzgerald.

 Follow Hemingway in Paris during his early years as a young journalist and writer.
-Pieced together from letters, notes, and manuscripts after his death, Hemingway’s book brings to life that Paris ‘always a moveable feast.’
-This is the Paris that visitors to Les Deux Magots, Café de Flore, and Brasserie Lipp try to touch.
+Pieced together from letters, notes, and manuscripts after his death, Hemingway’s book brings to life that Paris which was always a moveable feast.
+This is the Paris that visitors to places like Les Deux Magots, Café de Flore, and Brasserie Lipp try to touch.

 2. Almost French – Sarah Turnbull

-It’s also just about fitting into Parisian culture: how do you have perfect skin, ballet flats, bedhead hair, a wardrobe full of classics that you put together each morning with a certain unique flair – and therefore be quintessentially, nonchalantly French?
+This Paris book is also about fitting into Parisian culture: how do you have perfect skin, ballet flats, bedhead hair, a wardrobe full of classics that you put together each morning with a certain unique flair – and therefore be quintessentially nonchalantly French?

-Through the funny stories, you develop a real desire for Sarah to get it together – to accept the realities of rats, suburban life and commuting, stereotypes of Anglophones as everyday issues that need to be confronted to hold on to the dream of being Parisian.
+Through the funny stories, you develop a genuine desire for Sarah to get it together – to accept the realities of rats, suburban life and commuting, and stereotypes of Anglophones as everyday issues that must be confronted to hold on to the dream of being Parisian.